Taggart’s task: Turning around Florida State no quick fix

 “Last year they were trying to understand what kind of culture we want, while also trying to get over a culture that they had.
 So you had to fight through that a lot last year especially when things didn’t go your way.”

+(For more of Russo’s interview with Taggart, listen to the AP Top 25 College Football Podcast .)

-Things have rarely gone Florida State’s way since a much-hyped season-opener in 2017 against Alabama.
+Things rarely have gone Florida State’s way since a much-hyped season opener in 2017 against Alabama.
 The Seminoles entered No. 3 in the country, but the Crimson Tide manhandled them.
 Starting quarterback Deondre Francois was lost for the season with a knee injury and the team spiraled.
 By November it became apparent Fisher was looking to leave — which he did before the regular-season finale, a rescheduled game against Louisiana-Monroe.

 Taggart was concerned about how a team that appeared to fold in 2017 would handle adversity.
-The answer came 30 minutes into the Labor Day night 2018 opener: Not well.
+The answer came 30 minutes into the Labor Day night 2018 opener: not well.

 Florida State mostly played uninspired and unorganized in 2018.
 There were familiar red flags even before that.